Johan Hove: Groningen

 On 17 January 2023, Hove officially joined Eredivisie side Groningen, signing a contract until June 2026 with the Dutch club.

+After FC Groningen relegated from the Eredivisie at the end of the 2022-23 season, Hove announced he was open to leaving the club, but he was not able to land a transfer.

+In the final match of the 2023-24 season, he scored FC Groningen's opening goal in a 2-0 win over promotion rivals Roda JC, helping to secure Groningen's immediate return to the Eredivisie.

+AIK

+AIK confirmed on 13 February 2025 that they had signed Hove.
+His contract with the Swedish club extends to 31 December 2028.

 International career

 Hove represented Norway at various national youth levels.
 He made his debut for the Norway under-21 team on 10 September 2019, replacing Tobias Heintz in a 3–0 victory over Hungary, in a friendly played in Felcsút.